Charlotte Bilbault: Career

 On 21 October 2024, Bilbault signed with Canadian club Montreal Roses FC for the inaugural season of the Northern Super League, becoming one of the club's first two signings alongside Gabrielle Lambert, as well as the first foreign player signing in league history.
+On 18 November 2025, the club extended an option in her contract for the 2026 season.